 Day-to-Day management of the Social Media Engagement Programme

 While retaining overall direction of, and responsibility for, the Social Media Engagement Programme, SUSI’s senior management authorises its Social Media team to manage that Programme on a day-to-day basis.

-SUSI will engage in the Social Media Engagement Programme via:
+SUSI engages in the Social Media Engagement Programme via:

 - its Website (www.susi.ie);